 - Develop a plan to get to the critical mass of diverse employees in organizations or firms.

 *This micro-credential is approved for OSAP assistance.
 Please visit the Financial Aid and Awards website for more details about the eligibility criteria and application process.

 Learn more about the course here:

-As part of the modules in each micro-certificate, you will complete assignments and exercises outlined in each micro-certification.
-These build towards the required evidence for each micro-certification that is submitted at the end of the micro-credential modules.
+As part of the modules in each micro-credential, you will complete assignments and exercises outlined in each micro-credential.
+These build towards the required evidence for each micro-credential that is submitted at the end of the micro-credential modules.

 Successfully demonstrated application the key outcomes as part of the required evidencing will be recognized with a digital badge for the specific micro-credential.
 A link to the badge will be sent via email that can be added to resumes and posted on social media platforms.